 Hi, I’m Cayden.

-My current day job is as Executive Director of 18MillionRising.org, a digital-first movement-building organization working with Asian American & Pacific Islander communities.
-My previous roles at 18MR.org have included Chief Technology Officer, New Media Director, and Social Media Wizard.
+My most recent day job was as Executive Director of 18 Million Rising, the digital-first anchor of national progressive Asian American organizing.
+My previous roles at 18MR included Chief Technology Officer, New Media Director, and Social Media Organizer.
 I’m proud to say that I’m responsible for introducing lightweight, modular tech stacks into digital-first organizing and for VoterVOX, an experiment in how tech designed by communities can transform workflows that already exist in those communities into important tools for change.

 Work that I’ve done that I don’t get paid for includes organizing with the Save E. 12th Coalition, which brought neighbors together to design and propose a plan for a parcel of public land in my current neighborhood in Oakland, California; cofounding Youngist, a youth media collective that we closed in 2016 that published fearless reporting and commentary from youth movements around the world; working with the movement tech community on issues of equity and gender-based violence in our work and organizing spaces; helping organize the Allied Media Conference; and writing about all the ideas you will find on this website.